Jurong Bird Park

-Jurong Bird Park was formerly an aviary and tourist attraction in Jurong, Singapore between 1971 and 2023.
-The largest such bird park in Asia, it covers an area of 0.2 km2 on the western slope of Jurong Hill, the highest point in the Jurong region.
-It is one of the parks managed by Mandai Wildlife Reserve, which are also the managers of Singapore Zoo, Night Safari and River Wonders.
+Jurong Bird Park was an aviary in Jurong in the western part of Singapore.
+Opened in 1971, it was the largest bird park in Asia during its operations, covering an area of 0.2 km2 on the western slope of Jurong Hill.
+It was one of the parks managed by Mandai Wildlife Reserve, which also manages the Singapore Zoo, Night Safari and River Wonders.

-In 2016, the Mandai Wildlife Group announced that the Jurong Bird Park would be relocated to a much larger park at Mandai Lake Road by 2020, consolidating with the three existing wildlife parks together with a new Rainforest Park to form an integrated nature and wildlife precinct known as the Mandai Wildlife Reserve.
+In 2016, the group announced that the Jurong Bird Park would be relocated to a much larger park at Mandai Lake Road by 2020, consolidating with the three existing wildlife parks together with a new Rainforest Park to form an integrated nature and wildlife precinct known as the Mandai Wildlife Reserve.
 In 2021, the group announced that the park's successor in Mandai would be named Bird Paradise.
-In 2022, it was announced that Jurong Bird Park would close on 3 January 2023 to finalise its move to Bird Paradise at Mandai.
+In 2022, it was announced that Jurong Bird Park would close on 3 January 2023 to finalise its move to Bird Paradise at Mandai, which opened on 8 May that year.

 History

-The idea of a permanent aviary was first conceived by the late Dr Goh Keng Swee, then Minister for Finance, in 1968.
-During a World Bank meeting in Rio de Janeiro, Dr Goh visited its zoological garden and was impressed with its free-flight aviary.
+The idea of a permanent aviary was first conceived by Goh Keng Swee, then Minister for Finance, in 1968.
+During a World Bank meeting in Rio de Janeiro, Goh visited its zoological garden and was impressed with its free-flight aviary.
 He set out to ensure that Singaporeans would have a place where they could escape from urban life and relax with nature.